robzed/spectrum_basic_mandelbrot/README.md

 NOTE: The single line if's have been split across lines.
 This will NOT compile in ZXBASIC because you'd need ENDIFs adding - this is just for ease of commenting.
-Sinclair BASIC only has statements on a single line after an IF.
+Sinclair BASIC only has statements on a single line after an IF - and ZXBASIC supports this single line version.

 ```
-   ' Line 10 sets up the basic variables and clear the screen.
+   ' Line 10 sets up the BASIC variables and clears the screen.
-   ' The first three of these define variables only for ZXBASIC
+   ' The first three of these define variables only for ZXBASIC.
-   ' The first three of these are missing in Sinclair BASIC version
+   ' The first three of these are missing in Sinclair BASIC version.
 10 DIM p,q,t,x,y,x2,y2,r,c,d,e,g,h as FIXED:
    DIM z,f,w,k as Integer:
    DIM v,m as Byte: